 This program seeks to raise awareness on the principle of interculturalism among the teaching community, understanding the concept of “intercultural” or “interculturalism”, as a form of cultural pluralism that is endowed with equal rights, respect for difference, interaction and empowerment of the commonalities between individuals and groups, in what concerns values, rights, institutions, interests, etc. (Rodríguez & Souto: 2010, 151).
 It aims to respect and value diversity as part of our cultural heritage, promote knowledge of Human Rights and the duties of citizens, and fight for real and effective inclusion of immigrants who are nationals of third countries in Spanish society.
 This training program has been designed following the advice given by the UNESCO in 2006, which stated: “Intercultural education must encompass the pedagogical environment as a whole, as well as other dimensions of educational processes, such as school life and decision-making, training of teachers, curricula, instructional languages, teaching methods and interactions among learners, as well as teaching materials”.

-Nansen Dialogue Centre Skopje (NDC Skopje) has extensive experience in providing capacity building and trainings for primary and secondary school teachers, principals, pedagogues, psychologist, local municipality representatives from the education departments.
-The training program has developed key stakeholders’ competences in integrated education, inclusion and intercultural competence through structured set of activities including: study visits, workshops, trainings, cross sector working groups, developing local schools policies and practices that increase the level of integration between the target groups from different ethnic communities and prevent school segregations.
+Nansen Dialogue Centre Skopje (NDC Skopje) has extensive experience in providing capacity building and trainings for primary and secondary school teachers, principals, pedagogues, psychologist, and local municipality representatives from the education departments.
+The training program has developed key stakeholders’ competences in integrated education, inclusion and intercultural competence through a structured set of activities including: study visits, workshops, trainings, cross sector working groups, and developing local schools’ policies and practices that increase the level of integration between the target groups from different ethnic communities and prevent school segregation.

-he main aim of the Nansen Model for Integrated Education is to promote the integration of students, parents and teaching staff from different ethnic background and with the help of the Programs for students, the Program for cooperation with parents and the Training programs for teachers, decrease the gap and tendency of segregation.
+The main aim of the Nansen Model for Integrated Education is to promote the integration of students, parents and teaching staff from different ethnic background and with the help of the Programs for students, the Program for cooperation with parents, and the Training programs for teachers to decrease the gap and tendency of segregation.
 The Nansen Model for Integrated Education has a separate program for students and a program for parents.
 The Nansen model for integrated education offers integrated bilingual extracurricular activities that allow the cultivation of positive socio–emotional climates and constructive team work in the groups with heterogeneous ethnic composition.
 The extracurricular activities according to the Nansen Model are implemented before or after the regular teaching process, which is carried out in the native language of the students, and they represent a complement to the compulsory curricular contents.
 These activities are carried out by a tandem of teachers, who have the opportunity to choose whichever section they want from the three offered in the Annual programs for extracurricular activities (annual programs for both nine–year primary and 4–year secondary education), to implement with their students.
-Through a wide range of games and encouraging research activities, students develop positive feelings and views on the “other” culture and its values, they get to know each other, socialize, develop the communication and interaction with each other, learn elementary words and phrases from the other language in a very easy, unobtrusive and spontaneous way.
+Through a wide range of games and encouraging research activities, students develop positive feelings and views on the “other” culture and its values.
+They also get to know each other, socialize, develop communication and interaction with each other, and learn elementary words and phrases from the other language in a very easy, unobtrusive and spontaneous way.
 Throughout the years, the model has been successfully implemented in several selected primary and secondary schools in different municipalities of the R. of Macedonia and has demonstrated excellent results.
 The integrated education model is accepted by all ethnic communities and has demonstrated excellent results in the process of integration of students, teachers and parents through a wide range of program activities.
 The success of the model was internationally recognized in 2011, when Nansen Dialogue Centre Skopje was awarded by the OSCE – High Commissioner on National Minorities with the Max van der Stoel prize for achieving outstanding results in promoting integrated education and improving co-operation between different ethnic communities.
-On national level, the Nansen model for integrated education was the basis of development of the important policy paper “Concept for Intercultural Education” that was accepted as an official document of the Ministry for education and science in January 2016.
+On national level, the Nansen model for integrated education was the basis of development of the important policy paper “Concept for Intercultural Education” that was accepted as an official document of the Ministry for Education and Science in January 2016.
 In 2012, NDC Skopje and the Ministry of Education and Science of the R. of Macedonia founded the Nansen Model Training Centre, which offers different training programs for teachers, school psychologists, pedagogues and school principals.
-The programs help the professionals from the field of education strengthen their intercultural competencies, promote and support their personal transformation, promote the vision of intercultural education with the intention such transformation to be transmitted and reflected in the work with students, parents and other members of the school.
+The programs help the professionals from the field of education strengthen their intercultural competencies, promote and support their personal transformation, and promote the vision of intercultural education with the intention of transformation to be transmitted and reflected in the work with students, parents and other members of the school.

-These education programs have proven to be successful, but need to be upgraded, expanded and replicated on a larger scale in order to make a tangible impact, both at national and transnational level.
+These education programs have proven to be successful, but need to be upgraded, expanded and replicated on a larger scale in order to make a tangible impact both at the national and transnational levels.
 The GEAR project enabled the project team to exchange experiences with existing course materials, educational approaches and tools, build on these experiences, enhance and upscale, and finally test them in transnational environment.